pywbem/pywbem/docs/intro.rst

     by pywbem, but is ignored and is not represented on the corresponding :ref:`CIM objects`.

+* The capabilities of :ref:`CIM objects` conform to the CIM architecture as defined in :term:`DSP0004`.

-* The MOF as produced by the ``tomof()`` methods on :ref:`CIM objects` and as parsed by the MOF compiler conforms to :term:`DSP0004`.
+* The MOF as produced by the ``tomof()`` methods on :ref:`CIM objects` and as parsed by the MOF compiler conforms to the MOF syntax as defined in :term:`DSP0004`.

   Limitations: